LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_07_challenge_deploy_a_self_hosted_runner/README.md

 1. Deploy a runner on the EC2 instance using the runner type that is most applicable to the needs of the DevOps team.

+    **NOTE: If you are following along with the course and have deployed the resources described in [04_05 Install Runners in a Workspace](../04_05_install_runners_in_a_workspace/), then you can skip this step.
+Those runners can be reused for this challenge.**

     - What type of runner should you deploy; **Linux Shell** or **Linux Docker**?
     - Why is the runner you selected the right choice for your solution?